Rozmir-Rohi/thaumcraft-api-1.7.10/README.md

 ## Thaumcraft API 1.7.10

-This is just to create an easy to access place for the api code.

-I will still place the zips on the minecraft forum post for the "official" version of the api - the code here will usually be for dev versions.
+A ready to go version of the 1.7.10 Thaumcraft API for use in modding environments.

 ## Use of anatawa12's Fork of ForgeGradle 1.2 within Project:
 The source code of this project uses anatawa12's fork of ForgeGradle 1.2 as a library under the GNU Lesser General Public License v2.1 (https://choosealicense.com/licenses/lgpl-2.1/).